virgild/caddy-tlsconsul/README.md

 ### Caddy configuration

-ATTENTION: The name of the storage module in configurations has been changed to *consol* to alogn with other storage modules.
+ATTENTION: The name of the storage module in configurations has been changed to *consol* to align with other storage modules.

 You need to specify `consul` as the storage module in Caddy's configuration.
 This can be done in the config file of using the [admin API](https://caddyserver.com/docs/api).